JulianAburrow/FilmReference/ReadMe/ReadMe.txt

 General

-There is a script to create the database with all tables, joins etc in the DbScript soltion folder.
+There is a script to create the database with all tables, joins etc in the DbScript solution folder.
 Run this first.

 Ensure that the connection string in appsettings.json is correct for your SQL Server instance and run the application.
 This should load the application, which at this point will obviously contain no data.